-The autopsy report concluded that her death was the result of animal attack, with bite injuries to the victim’s neck, but the report falls short of specifying the kind of animal involved.
+The autopsy report concluded that Burner’s death was the result of animal attack, with bite injuries to the victim’s neck, but the report falls short of specifying the kind of animal involved.
 Most experts believe that a pack of 2 to 4 wolves undoubtedly inflicted the fatal injuries, however.

 Mark McNay, a retired Alaskan wildlife biologist is quoted in one news report that “What the research shows is that in the last 10 or 20 years, as wolves have kind of re-colonized areas where they were extirpated around the turn of the 20th century, and as people have also developed more habits of going out into national parks and wilderness areas, we’ve had more aggressive encounters”.

-(CHIGNIK LAKE, Alaska) — Investigation has determined that Candice Berner’s death was non-criminal in nature.
+Two wolves suspected to be involved were located in a nearby drainage area about 5 days after the incident.
+They were killed by gunshot from the air, and bite mark impressions and DNA analysis was undertaken in an attempt to confirm their involvement.
+Subsequently, the Alaska State troopers issued the following statement: “Investigation has determined that Candice Berner’s death was non-criminal in nature.
 An autopsy conducted today confirmed Ms. Berner died from injuries sustained in an animal attack.
 According to the State Medical Examiner, the manner of death is “accidental” and the cause of death is “multiple injuries due to animal mauling”.
 After conferring with state biologists and the community of Chignik Lake, it has been concluded that the animals most likely responsible for the attack are wolves.
-The Alaska State Troopers’ (AST) death investigation regarding this incident is closed.
+The Alaska State Troopers’ (AST) death investigation regarding this incident is closed.”